Taiwan High Speed Rail

 Ridership initially fell short of forecasts, but grew from fewer than 40,000 passengers per day in the first few months of operation to over 129,000 passengers per day in June 2013.
 Daily passenger traffic reached 130,000 in 2014, well below the forecast of 240,000 daily passengers for 2008.
-The system carried its first 100 million passengers by August 2010 and over 200 million passengers had taken the system by December 2012, followed by 400 million by December 2016.
+The system had carried over 400 million passengers by December 2016.

-In the initial years of operation, THSRC accumulated debt due to high depreciation charges and interest, largely due to the financial structure set up for the private company.
+In the initial years of operation, THSRC accumulated high debts due to high depreciation charges and interest, largely due to the financial structure set up for the private company.
 In 2009, THSRC negotiated with the government to change the method of depreciation from depending on concessions on rights to ridership.
 At the same time, the government also started to help refinance THSRC's loans to assist the company so it could remain operational and profitable.
 The government injected NT$30 billion as a financial bailout, boosting the government's stake to about 64% from about 37%.
 The government also extended the rail concession from 35 years to 70 years and terminated the company's build-operate-transfer business model.